-Sophia is a Pupil Barrister at Trinity Chambers, practising in the areas of Civil and Family Law.
+Sophia is a Barrister at Trinity Chambers, practising in the areas of Civil and Family Law.
 Prior to pupillage, she worked as a Paralegal in the family team at Withers LLP on a range of complex, high net-worth matrimonial finance matters and private law children matters with an international element.

 Sophia has a keen interest in Human Rights law and particularly enjoys working on cases involving vulnerable individuals and marginalised groups.
 Whilst working as a Paralegal in the areas of Immigration and Asylum, she volunteered at the NGO Reprieve, assisting lawyers in the Pakistan and South East Asia Death Penalty team to secure the release of prisoners on death row and to bring about change in domestic policy in countries using the death penalty.
 Sophia was also the youngest Independent Monitoring Board Member at HMP Lowdham Grange, where she acted as an independent voice for prisoners and reported, to the Ministry of Justice, on custodial establishments to eradicate breaches of human rights.